cagomezgonzalez/horizonDEMOfficeConfigurations/README.md

 # horizonDEMOfficeConfigurations
-These are the configurations needed to keep the default office credentials including Modern Authentication in VMware Horizon DEM
+These are the configurations needed in VMware Horizon DEM to keep the default office configurations and credentials including Modern/Basic Authentication